eobaah/violet-stilt/README.md

 - [ ] I can create to do list items.
 - [ ] I can delete unwanted to do list items.
 - [ ] I can check items off as completed.
-- [ ] I can rearrange to do list items.
 - [ ] I can edit the text on existing to do's.
 - [ ] Complete Treehouse tutorial on Express.

 ### Additional Specs:
 - [ ] Create the back end using node and express.
-- [ ] Deploy the app to heroku.
 - [ ] Create a database of to do list items.
+- [ ] I can rearrange to do list items.
 - [ ] JS Lint finds no mistakes
 - [ ] Follow good Git team behaviors (do all your work on branches & submit pull requests for review before merging to master)
 - [x] The artifact produced is properly licensed, preferably with the MIT license.